SamySam0/BaBee/readme.md

 The nominal model is the base agent responsible for taking actions in the environment.
 The nominal does not know whether it is under attack and therefore takes deterministic actions.

 ### Training
-First, in order to set up the training and define parameters such as training time, evaluation settings, model hyperparameters, learning algorithms... you must refer to ```nominal/train.py```.
+First, in order to set up the training and define parameters such as training time, evaluation settings, model hyperparameters, learning algorithms, etc; you must refer to ```nominal/train.py```.
 We recommend only changing the parameters within the ```config```dictionary in that file.

 Then, to train a nominal agent, you must be in the root path of the project (`/babee`) and start training as follows: